liushuaikobe/evermd/README.md

 - we can just create a note but we can't modify it or even sync it
 - markdown -> html -> [ENML](http://dev.evernote.com/start/core/enml.php), in which `html -> ENML` process need to be improved
-- The way we get the default note name need to be handled more robust
+- the way we get the default note name need to be handled more robust

 ## Thanks to
 - [geeknote](https://github.com/VitaliyRodnenko/geeknote)